Multilingual Website Guide 2026: Complete Implementation Strategy

 - Canonical tags: Only point to self, not other language versions

-Mistake 3: Incomplete Translations
+Mistake 3: Incomplete translations

 Don't launch with half-translated sites: